sclorg/s2i-python-container/3.3/README.md

     Set this variable to use a custom index URL or mirror to download required packages during build process.
 This only affects packages listed in requirements.txt.

+* **UPGRADE_PIP_TO_LATEST**

+    Set this variable to a non-empty value to have the 'pip' program be upgraded to the most recent version before any Python packages are installed.
+If not set it will use whatever the default version is included by the platform for the Python version being used.

 * **WEB_CONCURRENCY**

     Set this to change the default setting for the number of